 Maintaining building security is of the highest priority.
 Students must enter district buildings through the Main Doors only.
-The main doors will be unlocked at 8:30 a.m. for students to enter.
+The main doors will be unlocked at designated starting time for students to enter.
 All other doors will remain locked.
-Video surveillance and/or teacher monitors cover the Main Doors.
+Video surveillance and/or staff members cover the Main Doors.
 Metal detectors will be used at random or when reasonable suspicion exists for such a search.